I recently got a job and my final CTC is 14L.

 Now, since your CTC is ₹14 lakh, your taxable income is likely to be higher, but there are ways to bring it down.

-First, let’s understand what CTC includes—it’s the total amount your employer spends on you, which covers salary, benefits, bonuses, and contributions to EPF (Employee Provident Fund) and NPS (National Pension System).
-But not all of this is taxable—some parts are exempt or deductible.
+First, let’s understand what CTC includes—it’s the total amount your employer spends on you, which covers salary, benefits, bonuses, and contributions to retirement schemes like EPF (Employee Provident Fund) and NPS (National Pension System).

-Now, while the new tax regime does not allow deductions u/s 80C (like LIC, PPF, ELSS, etc.), 80D (health insurance), or HRA, it does allow deductions on employer’s contribution made to retirement schemes.
+Now, while the new tax regime does not allow most deductions u/s 80C (like LIC, PPF, ELSS, etc.), 80D (health insurance), or HRA, there are two ways you can still reduce your taxable salary.

-• For EPF, employer contribution up to 12% of your basic salary (and DA) is deducted from your taxable income.
+2) Employer’s contribution to NPS: Up to 14% of your basic salary (and DA) is deductible from your taxable income.

 So, what should you do?